 As a student in 2008, I participated in the workshop of a story about a Black man’s murder by white plainclothes police.
 The writer was the only Black person in what poets Juliana Spahr and Stephanie Young have called the creative writing industry’s “mainly white room.”
 Per convention, he was silent as we debated whether the story was “too familiar” or “unbelievable,” the obviousness of the racism it portrayed resulting in a kind of cliché.
 When we were finished, the writer blurted, “But it actually happened!”
 He’d been rewriting the 2006 murder of Sean Bell.

 It’s difficult to capture in fiction the impact of a real event.
-But when I remember that workshop, I can’t help but feel that I joined in an effort, by a group of white readers, to muffle and ignore a story of anti-Black violence.
+But when I remember that workshop now, I understand that I was joining in an effort, by a group of white readers, to muffle and ignore another story of anti-Black violence.
 Back then, I still believed race-blindness might be a virtue, and what my criticism boiled down to was this: The racism in that story was too overt.
 I didn’t want to believe it—that’s what “unbelievable” meant.

-Aesthetic values don’t only include “hard” syntax and imagery of “nubile girls,” but also the varied shapes of narratives that readers welcome and pursue—from the fairy tale’s arc toward happy ending, to stories like my classmate’s that progress toward an uncomfortable truth.
-The one story that never gets called “too familiar” may be that of white upper-class domestic ennui.
+Aesthetic values don’t only include “hard” syntax and imagery of “nubile girls,” but also the varied shapes of narratives that readers welcome and pursue—from the fairy tale’s arc toward happily ever after, to stories like my classmate’s that progress toward a troubling truth.
+The one story that the literary establishment never calls “too familiar” may be that of white upper-class domestic ennui.
 And if academia’s entrenchment of certain literary-aesthetic values needs further proof, consider the case of students like a quiet junior I met while teaching at the University of Iowa.
 He had come to Iowa especially to study writing, but had yet to meet a professor who seemed to respect the science fiction and fantasy he loved.
 He’d been silent in writing courses, he confessed, ever since a first-year instructor had told him she was tired of hearing his voice.
 University workshops, especially prestigious ones, are notoriously unkind to writers of so-called genre, like him—but you have to be on the inside, or close to it, to know this before entering the system yourself.

 A few years after completing my MFA in fiction, I enrolled in an MFA program in nonfiction.
 There I learned new codes for “good” work.
 Previously I’d internalized the ideal of a reading experience so effortless you forgot you were reading, but in the nonfiction MFA I met readers for whom the effort of an effortful read was a pleasure in itself.
 In the fiction MFA, Do Not Bore Me had been law, but my new professors praised meandering prose.
 Before, my professors talked book deals in terms of advances; now, my program director exhorted us never to sacrifice a book’s integrity by selling it for more than $10K.
 These differences were a product of genre, yes, but they were also the result of different communities and their values.
 In the fiction MFA, we read through a consumer’s lens and aspired toward commercial success.
 In the nonfiction MFA, earning money from writing, or aiming to please an impatient readership, was viewed with ambivalence.